ron555666/Computer-Gtraphics/README.md

-All of the imamges/material pictures used are cited from Internet.
+All of the images/material pictures used are cited from the Internet.